 An implication of the preceding is that the Left can preserve a greater orientation to reality by legitimating hostility towards elites and then organizing that hostility into a political program.
 This isn’t to say, in the spirit of naïve empiricism, that the Left is “committed to the facts” of class hostilities.
 Rather, we refer to a continuity, a durability, in the representations of the relationship between object and affect as it pertains to hostility towards elites.
 This continuity can best be defined in contrast with the defense-driven representational transformations of disaster nationalist “dreaming.”

-The disaster nationalist processing of anti-elite hostility regressively incorporates a “module” of defensively-driven construals of object representations and the wishes and aims linking them.
+The disaster nationalist dream-like processing of anti-elite hostility regressively incorporates a “module” of defensively-driven construals of object representations and the wishes and aims linking them.
 As we have argued, the module draws upon the urgent resolution of childhood calamities, including the affective and cognitive riptides playing out between idealization and one-sided devaluation, to disperse and then reorganize the hostile affect linking subject and object, subordinates and elites.
 In the regressive movement, both the self and an array of objects, particularly elites and potential displacement targets, are all revised in their meaning, often in considerable defiance of reality.
 This is a principal driver of an oft-noted difference between Left and Right radicalism: the Left criticizes structures and warns against personalization – here we can recall Marx’s scrupulous tally of capitalism’s achievements along with its ruthlessness – while the Right is quite willing to embrace personalization, most notably in racist and gendered terms.
 The Left depersonifies hatred by hating behavior-determining social structures.
 The Right, particularly its mass base, is drawn to hate persons because the Right is caught up in the urgent concretions of their elite-preserving dreamwork, a dreamwork promoting regressive, stereotyped representation.
+From this angle, the elevation of the “Fatherland” in Nazi ideology, with its corollary mandate for sacrifice, the insistence on binding oaths, and so on are all expressive of an intense, continuous effort to catch a population up in the module’s central repetition-compulsion.

 Alfred Lorenzer has conceptualized this regression as a transition between symbolic and stereotyped representations of subject, affect, and object (Lorenzer, 1972).
 In his somewhat idiosyncratic terms, symbols are syntheses of the full range of a subject’s encounters with an object.
 Stereotypes, in contrast, are one-sided, representing a narrow range of the subject’s experience.
 The one-sidedness of stereotypes reflects the outcome of an exclusionary process, whereby the pressures of defense occlude the full reality of experience.
 If there has to be a displacement target, things work better if they are Bad.
 (The currently popular concept of “othering” loses track of the overall process.
 While, as Melanie Klein understood, othering draws on individual urgencies, the ramification of othering into characterization of social groups reflects their functional enlistment in the displacement of aggression.)